brycetolman54/startingout/README.md

 # Startup specifications:
 ## The Idea
 I am going to create a **Monopoly Wallet** that will help people in playing the great game of Monopoly so each person is their own banker.
+We all know that Monopoly, the great game that it is, has one flaw: taking care of our money and even knowing hpw to calculate 10% of what we have in order to pay taxes.
+This **Monopoly Wallet** will come equipped to help players relieve themselves of the burden of physical cash and the need to keep track of their money.
+They will be able to focus more on the pure fun of dominating others as they build their monopoly.
+Furthermore, the data we collect with the app will allow us to find the best way to win Monopoly and to see if it really is the game that takes the longest to play!

 **The website will do the following things:**
  - Keep track of the money in your wallet